manuelmarcano22/muse2016/README.md

 -  executables: contains all the callable routines used to generated the final data product.

 -  products:  contains several text files with the names of the data files that are produced or are used as inputs by the scripts to reduce the data.
+It also includes the log files produced by EsoRex.

 **For more information information on how the scripts and call to MUSE recipes refer to the [wiki](https://github.com/manuelmarcano22/muse2016/wiki)**